 - Whisk together the mascarpone and pesto together until combined.
 Add in 1 Tablespoon of milk.¼ cup mascarpone cheese, ⅓ cup homemade pesto, 3 Tablespoons milk

 - Stir in milk/cream first followed by the lemon juice.
 Add water as needed to desired consistency (more for a dressing; less if making a dip).
-Taste and then add salt and pepper along with crushed red pepper, if using.2 Tablespoons lemon, 1 Tablespoon water, ½ teaspoon kosher salt, ¼ teaspoon pepper, pinch of crushed red pepper
+Taste and then add salt and pepper along with crushed red pepper, if using.2 Tablespoons lemon, 1 Tablespoon water, ½ teaspoon kosher salt, ¼ tsp pepper, pinch of crushed red pepper

 - Refrigerate for a minimum of 1 hour before serving so the flavors can meld.
 Stir before serving.